fpjohnston/TECO-64/README.md

 ### System Requirements

 Version 200 of TECO-64 was primarily developed on Linux, using the GNU toolchain.
-It has been also successfully compiled and run on Windows and MacOS, although these have not yet been extensively tested, nor have any compilers other than *gcc* yet been tested.
+It has been also compiled and run on Windows and MacOS.

-*ncurses* is required in order to use TECO in display mode, although it can be built without *ncurses*.
+TECO can be used in a command-line mode, as well as a display mode using *ncurses*.

 The commands that implement backwards paging and searching require virtual memory support, but TECO can be used as a simple pipeline editor on systems